Thursday, November 21, 2024

 advertisement

-Additionally, being a season of death and a turning point in the Wicca wheel of the year, this holiday of Halloween is very popular for the equivalent of ‘New Years Resolution’.
+Additionally, it is a season of death and a turning point in the Wicca wheel of the year.
+This holiday of Halloween is very popular as the equivalent of ‘New Year’s Resolution’.

 It’s time to set old rivalries, bad habits, and pains to rest, and arrive in the new year refreshed.
-In some traditions, things that need to be released are written on slips of paper and ritualistically thrown into a fire.
+In some traditions, things that need to be released are written on slips of paper.
+Then, ritualistically they are thrown into a fire.

 See Also: